-All of us that have lost loved ones will grieve during the holidays, but we can have hope in the midst of our sorrow.
-The Scriptures tell us to grieve but not like those who have no hope (1 Thessalonians 4:13).
-We need hope like we need air to breathe.
-Jesus is our living hope (1 Peter 1:3).
+All of us who have lost loved ones grieve, especially at Christmas, but people of faith can have hope in the midst of their sorrow.
+The Scriptures tell us to grieve but not like those who have no hope.
+We all need hope like we need air.
+The Scriptures talk about a blessed hope.
+Jesus is our living hope.

-Jesus overcame death and rose again to give us new life.
-As a result, we now have the hope of an afterlife, life in heaven where we will be reunited with our loved ones.
-I will see my precious daughter again and you will see your dear loved ones again as well.
-King David, after he lost his son at birth, said, "He won't return to me, but I will go to him" (2 Samuel 12:23).
-That's the hope each of us share - that we will go to our loved ones someday.
+Jesus overcame death and rose again to give us new life in him, and I have the hope of an afterlife, life in heaven where I will see my dear Jackie again.
+I can't wait.
+King David reiterated this when he lost his son, "He won't return to me, but I will go to him" (2 Samuel 12:23).
+That's the hope we all share - that we will go to our loved ones someday.
 I will see Jackie again, I can't wait.